SimonOuellette35/ARC_gym/README.md

 task and task sample should be clear.
 A task is a problem to solve (MaxColorFillBasic is one task, while MinColorFillBasic is another task), while a task sample is a particular random instantiation of a task.
 The goal is to train and evaluate on different tasks, not just different task samples.

+Generated data files can then be opened and used with the app found on https://github.com/fchollet/ARC